sentenz/convention/about/software-testing.md

 ## Penetration Testing

 [Penetration testing](https://www.imperva.com/learn/application-security/penetration-testing) or pen test, is a simulated cyber attack against your computer system to check for exploitable vulnerabilities.
 In the context of web application security, penetration testing is commonly used to augment a web application firewall (WAF).

+## Code Coverage

+In computer science, test coverage is a measure (in percent) of the degree to which the source code of a program is executed when a particular test suite is run.
+A program with high test coverage has more of its source code executed during testing, which suggests it has a lower chance of containing undetected software bugs compared to a program with low test coverage.
+Many different metrics can be used to calculate test coverage.
+Some of the most basic are the percentage of program subroutines and the percentage of program statements called during execution of the test suite.

 ## See also